DevMountain/react-5-afternoon/README.md

 )
 ```

-Before you exit this file, delete the entire old `export default` statement.

 If you noticed the app is no longer working, this is normal.
 We are restructuring the entire application.
 We can fix the errors by going into `src/App.js` and modifying how we are using `router`.
+Since it no longer a function, we take to remove the invocation and arguments.

 ```js
   render() {